 Why use the terminal in Terra?

-Below are examples of actions that can be more quickly or easily done using command line operations in the workspace terminal.
+Below are examples of actions that can be done more quickly or easily in the workspace terminal, rather than from inside a notebook.

 Moving data, including controlled-access data, into a Terra workspace

-Sometimes you need to get large datasets into your workspace storage (Google bucket or Cloud Environment persistent disk (PD) but can't use the platform interface (e.g., the Upload button in the Data tab).
+Sometimes you need to get large datasets into your workspace storage, but can't use the platform interface (e.g., the Upload button in the Data tab).
 Some examples include:

-- Data are stored on an external FTP server.
+- The data is stored on an external FTP server.

-- Data are in a Google bucket not associated with a Terra workspace.
+- The data is in a Google bucket not associated with a Terra workspace.

 The terminal in Terra is the perfect way to move files into your workspace - for all of these cases and more.
-For example, you can use gsutil in the terminal to do the following:
+For example, you can use gcloud storage in the terminal to do the following:

 - Move files between the Cloud Environment (Persistent Disk) and your workspace bucket.